An Atlas of MUSE Observations towards Twelve Massive Lensing Clusters: Observations and data reduction

-For clusters observed in the framework of the MUSE GTO, the choice of the precise center for the pointing, or the mosaic configuration, were determined in such a way that the observed area included as far as possible the tangential critical lines, in order to maximize the number of strongly magnified and multiple images (see also Sect.\,\ref{sec:mulimages}).
+For clusters observed in the framework of the MUSE GTO, the choice of the precise centre for the pointing, or the mosaic configuration, were determined in such a way that the observed area included as far as possible the tangential critical lines, in order to maximise the number of strongly magnified and multiple images (see also Sect.\,\ref{sec:mulimages}).

 We present here the results for a set of 12 clusters selected through this process, all of which were analysed in a uniform manner.
 The combination of the aforementioned criteria makes our selection similar to the one used in other cluster surveys such as CLASH and the FFs.
-It is therefore not surprising that half of the clusters we selected overlap with these two programs.
+It is therefore not surprising that half of the clusters we selected overlap with these two programmes.

 The main properties of the 12 selected clusters are summarised in Table \ref{tab:clusters_table}.
-Additional clusters observed as part of the GTO program will be analysed following the same procedure as described in this paper, and included in a future data release.
+Additional clusters observed as part of the GTO programme will be analysed following the same procedure as described in this paper, and included in a future data release.

-\subsection{MUSE GTO Survey}
+\subsection{MUSE GTO survey}

-The MUSE Lensing Cluster project (PI: Richard) is a multi-semester program, which has been running since ESO semester P94 starting in Fall 2014.
+The MUSE Lensing Cluster project (PI: Richard) is a multi-semester programme, which has been running since ESO semester P94 starting in Fall 2014.
 It targets the central regions of the massive lensing clusters introduced in the previous section, with an effective exposure time of $2-10$ hrs per pointing.
 Data are acquired in Wide Field Mode (WFM), using both standard (WFM-NOAO-N) and adaptive-optics (WFM-AO-N) observations -- the latter configuration having been available since Fall 2017, following the commissioning of the ground layer Adaptive Optics (AO) correction.
 Although the AO mode improves the seeing, we note that WFM-AO-N datasets have a gap in the 5800-5980 \AA\ wavelength range due to the AO notch filter.
 Additionally, while nearly all of the data are acquired in Nominal mode, covering the 4750 - 9350 \AA\ wavelength range, one exception is the Bullet cluster, for which observations were taken in Extended mode (WFM-NOAO-E) covering bluer wavelengths (See Sect.~\ref{sec:datared}).